-If these are not any indication, full-time maids have become fundamental to the smooth running of many Singaporean households.
-For adults who work long periods of hours, having maids at home is a boon.
+If these are not any indication, full-time domestic helpers have become fundamental to the smooth running of many Singaporean households.
+For adults who work long periods of hours, having a domestic helper at home is a boon.
 They pick up after the kids, fetch them from school, assist the elderly, and keep homes tidy, to name a few of their responsibilities.

-With a starting salary of $450 a month, maids are relatively cheaper to hire than getting specialised home and/or elderly care services.
-Although it’s relatively higher than a part-time helper, a live-in helper can do many other things such as looking after the kids.
+With a starting salary of $450 a month, domestic helpers are relatively more economical to hire than getting specialized home and/or elderly day care services.
+Although it’s relatively higher than a part-time helper, a live-in full-time domestic helper can do many other things such as looking after the kids and cooking.

-How did Singaporeans grow so reliant on maids anyway?
+How did Singaporeans grow so reliant on foreign domestic helpers anyway?

 A BRIEF HISTORY OF DOMESTIC HELP IN SINGAPORE

 Let’s take a look at how the industry of domestic helpers started in Singapore and how it transpired to what it is today.

 In the early 1930s, employing live-in domestic helpers was typical among expatriates and wealthy local employers.

 They were then called amahs, who are women hailing mostly from Guangdong province in China and are distinguished for their plaited hair and uniforms composed of white blouses and black pants.
 They were figures of respect with most families giving their amahs the leeway to discipline the children and function as second parents.
 However, it was in the late 1960s when things started to change.
 Singapore went under industrialisation — more women took up jobs in offices and factories, which resulted in the necessity to pay for domestic helpers to look after the home.